glouppe/info8010-deep-learning/lecture9.md

 <br><br>

-Oncea a GNN can accurately predict whether a molecule is a potent drug, we can use it on arbitrary new graphs to identify potential drugs:
+Once a GNN can accurately predict whether a molecule is a potent drug, we can use it on arbitrary new graphs to identify potential drugs:
 - Run on large dataset of candidates.
 - Select top-100 with the highest predicted potency.
 - Manually inspect top-100.